Brannydonowt/autoinsta/README.md

 You can also adjust and run scheduler.py to schedule posts every x minutes or at certain times throughout the day.
 [Follow this link for more information on how to do that](https://pypi.org/project/schedule/)

+### Cookies

+[There are some issues that can occur related to the TikTokAPI](https://github.com/davidteather/TikTok-Api/issues/891).
+Most of these issues can be circumvented by logging into tik tok manually, scrolling through for a short time and then saving all of your cookies to a json file (at cookies/cookies.json)

+This can be done using a browser extension [like this one.](https://add0n.com/cookie-editor.html)

 ## Development Plan
 ##### This is a hobby project, and so further development is not guaranteed, however below are some of the features I'd like to add.